 In addition to assisting Dr. Lofsky at Wilmot Veterinary Clinic, Alan enjoys spending time at home with his wife Bette and their three children.
-They have two cats, Sooty and Sweep, which Alan named after two characters on a British television show he watched as a child.
-He enjoys reading biographies, listening to Rock music from the sixties & seventies and cheering on Les Habitants.
+He enjoys reading biographies, listening to Rock music from the sixties & seventies, and cheering on Les Habitants.
 Alan is very passionate about volunteering as part of the Tech Crew at Creekside Church in Waterloo.

 In November of 2013, Alan celebrated twenty years as a Veterinary Assistant.